kimchi-project/kimchi/docs/API.md

       system; False, otherwise
     * repo_mngt_tool: 'deb', 'yum' or None - when the repository management tool is not identified
+    * federation: 'on' if federation feature is enabled, 'off' otherwise.
 * **POST**: *See Configuration Actions*

 **Actions (POST):**